BruceEckel/ClarifyingConcurrency/Python 3.11 asyncio Task Groups.md

 > Taskgroups are still a bolt-on to asyncio and there are several cases where they are ignored rather thoroughly. `create_server` is one example.
 Also, there's the arcane Protocol+Transport construct which Trio has replaced with a reasonable and much more accessible Stream concept, which asyncio also has acquired but seems to have no plans to migrate to.

 But my sense is that there will likely be more effort focused on Python’s built-in `asyncio` library.
 Not that Trio will go away—for example, the `attrs` library is still maintained despite the incorporation of `dataclasses` into standard Python.
 But for one thing, it’s a lot easier to argue the use of a standard library than an add-on.
 Thus, it seems like a good choice to use `asyncio` exception groups and task groups, at least until I discover that it doesn’t do something essential.
 If you know something about this, please mention it in the comments.

-Thanks for reading Programming, Together & Alone!
-Subscribe for free to receive new posts and support my work.